With holidays abroad off the table for many this summer, staycations are in.

 Why not explore the country’s hidden gems with a road trip?
 With a campervan you can have all the adventure of wild camping, with some of the luxuries of a hotel stay thrown in for good measure.
 Win-win.

 Not sure how to get started?
-Here are our top campervan tips to help you have a great first trip away.
+Here are my top campervan tips to help you have a great first trip away.

 1. Choose the Right Motorhome

 Let’s start with the basics.
 If you want to have a successful first campervan trip, you need to pick the right motorhome for you.